Guardians Brotherhood

-The Guardians Brotherhood is a socio-civic service fraternity established in the Philippines in 1976.
-It is considered one of the country's biggest and most respected fraternities, with members mainly coming from the police/military, government, law, judiciary, and security sectors.
+The Guardians Brotherhood is a professional socio-civic service fraternity established in the Philippines in 1976.
+It is considered one of the country's largest and most respected fraternities, with members primarily drawn from the military, police, government services, law, legislature, judiciary, and security sectors.

-At present, numerous factions and branches are carrying the name "Guardians," which are all under the umbrella of the Guardians Brotherhood organization.
-All of the branches stemmed from the Diablo Squad which was founded by Sgt.
-Leborio "GMF Abraham" Jangao Jr. along with ten other members from the then Philippine Constabulary (now Philippine National Police).
+At present, numerous factions and branches carry the name "Guardians," all under the umbrella of the Guardians Brotherhood.
+All of the branches stemmed from the Diablo Squad, which was founded by Sgt.
+Leborio "GMF Abraham" Jangao Jr., along with ten other members from the then Philippine Constabulary (now Philippine National Police).
 The group, which started as a military fraternal organization, eventually took in civilian members in 1980 with the so-called Magic Group ("Mg" Mark Skin) or Magic Five, which is composed of prosecutors and lawyers.
 In 1984, the then Diablo Squad Crime Busters changed and registered under the name Guardians Brotherhood Inc.